- November 26, 2025

 - Communities of Bridgeport, Norwalk, and Stamford.

-Funding support for PEER is provided by the U.S. Department of Education’s Institute of Education Sciences (IES) and the Spencer Foundation.
+Funding support for PEER has been provided by the U.S. Department of Education’s Institute of Education Sciences (IES), the U.S. Administration for Children and Families’ Office of Planning Research and Evaluation (OPRE), Spencer Foundation, and Connecticut Office of Early Education.

 Join Us